The Donner Party

 (Part of the Wasatch mountain range showing just how difficult its terrain can be)

-They reached the Donner pass, which was named so after the incidents of this story, attempted to make their way through, believing that the snow drifts were at least another month away.
-But of course this wasn’t the case and the forward scouting members of the party made it to the mountains summit, but were then cut off by massive snow drifts and headed back towards lake Truckee, warning the other members of the party on the way.
+They reached the Donner pass, which was named so after the incidents of this story, and attempted to make their way through, believing that the snow drifts were at least another month away.
+But of course, this wasn’t the case and the forward scouting members of the party made it to the summit of the mountain, but were then cut off by massive snow drifts and headed back towards Lake Truckee, warning the other members of the party on the way.

 The next relief arrived on March 1st but again couldn’t provide any food, and instead came to take a few more people on foot across the Donner pass.
 Several more members left in a small group and made it safely to California, but the remaining people at the lake were either too weak to make the journey or didn’t want to leave everything they owned.